MongoDB Utilities¶

 $ mongoimport --host hkg-mongos0.objectrocket.com:12345 -d zips -c zips -u USER -p PASSWORD --file zips.json

-If the database and collection don’t exist on the host you’re importing to, mongoimport will create them, just as with mongorestore.
+If the database and collection don’t exist on the host you’re importing to, mongoimport creates them, similar to mongorestore.

-Here are some of the more important flags to be aware of when using mongoimport:
+Here are some important flags to be aware of when using mongoimport:

 --fields